 The large amount of rain falling on steep, unmodified slopes in such a short period of time triggered the more than two-mile-long debris flow.
 Ivan dropped between 4 to 6 inches of rain, with higher elevations receiving 10 or more inches of precipitation.
 This rainfall was in addition to the remnants of Hurricane Frances that dropped 6 to 10 inches of rain, with many areas receiving greater than 10 inches.
 This landslide was most likely because of steep slopes, shallow soil and large amounts of rain.
 Mountain counties were hard hit by these back-to-back events with destruction to property and transportation routes throughout the region.

 (Above) -- The Peeks Creek debris flow destroyed or damaged 15 homes, and five fatalities, including an unborn child, were reported.
 The debris flow pushed this two-story home 30 feet off its foundation.
 The piles of debris to the right of the house are the remnants of an adjacent house that was destroyed.

 (Above) -- In a subdivision in Watauga County, one home was destroyed and eight others condemned for occupancy by landslides related to Hurricane Frances in 2004.

 (Left) -- This landslide, caused by Hurricane Ivan in 2004, destroyed this home in Starnes Cove, Buncombe County.
 Photo courtesy of the Asheville Citizen-Times online edition.

 North Carolina Geological Survey, 2005,When the Earth Moves, Randy Bechtel, editor: Information Circular 32: North Carolina Geological Survey, Raleigh, North Carolina, 24 p.

-For additional information about landslide hazards in North Carolina, please contact Mr. Richard Wooten with our Asheville Regional Office:
+For additional information about landslide hazards in North Carolina, please contact Mr. Richard Wooten with the NCGS Asheville Regional Office:

 2090 U. S. Highway 70,